 Coffee grounds help moderate soil temperature, the same as any other mulch.
 Research has shown that coffee grounds bind to pesticide residues and toxic heavy metals.
 This is a really good thing because it keeps those chemicals from entering your plants.

-I have seen claims stating that coffee grounds help make nitrogen, iron, phosphorous, and zinc more easily available to plant roots, especially in alkaline soils common to the Bay Area.
+I have seen claims stating that coffee grounds help make nitrogen, iron, phosphorus, and zinc more easily available to plant roots, especially in alkaline soils common to the Bay Area.
 Contrary to common belief, coffee grounds do not consistently acidify soil.
 The pH of decomposing coffee grounds is very unstable and can range from mildly acidic to mildly alkaline.
 Plus, those changes in pH only affect the immediate area and not the soil profile as a whole.

 How to get the most out of coffee grounds in the garden